Korean One Ginseng Tea (高麗人參茶) - Ginseng Root - 3g x 100 (300g)

 White Ginseng is a 4 to 6 year old ginseng that is sun-dried, or dried by indirect heat after its thin layer of skin is peeled away.
 This technique helps to keep the original shape of the plant intact as well as reducing water content to about 14% or less.
 Drying in the sun bleaches the root to a yellowish-white colour.

 Unlike Red Ginseng, the unique thing about White ginseng in terms of processing method is the fact that it is not steamed but instead naturally sun-dried.

-Put one or two teabags into a glass of cold or hot water and stir well.
+Put one or two teabags into a glass of cold or hot water and stir well until dissolved.
 Add honey or other sweeteners if desired.